This is Part 1 of a series of stories of mums with “broken brains”.

 What I did realise though, is that there are NO clear answers.
 There are no clear answers for anything in life.
 You cannot ask yourself at the beginning of the day “Will I get hit by a car this afternoon” and know the answer.
 And you cannot live your life breathing through an iron lung of fear.

 So I did get up the duff.
 I had an uneventful pregnancy.
 A 2 hour labour.
 There was no time for my “early epidural”.
 If I hadn’t trotted in to the Mercy when I did, Inky would have been born in the car (hey, what’s a bit of vernix on the upholstery between friends?).
-She probably would have died as she had inhaled meconium, had the cord wrapped around her neck and had to be revived at birth.
 Before she was born, no-one could tell us for sure that she would be safe during delivery – I had no idea there was even a problem in there.
 We were lucky that she lived.
 I was lucky that I lived.
 At the end of the day, it is all you can count on when there are no answers.

 Part 2 next Thursday – Rebecca tells her amazing story of discovering an angioma when she was pregnant.